 Splitting Your Logs

-After you have your log broken down into pieces, you have a few choices one how you want to split them up further.
+After you have your log broken down into pieces, you have a few choices on how you want to split them up further.
 This decision will depend on the piece of equipment you want to use:

 Chainsaw: You can continue slicing up your logs with a chainsaw using a process known as “noodling.”
 Lay the wood on its side and cut down with your chainsaw.
 Depending on how large your piece of wood is, you should end up 2-5 planks of firewood per 16″ long round.

 Log Splitter: An easy way to split logs is to use the equipment named after the job!
 Log splitters come in different styles and sizes, similar to chainsaws.
 You lay a log in the log splitter and watch as the splitter does the work.
-The product linked is known for its ability to cut knotty, hard wood, so if you’re looking for a simple way to split, I’d go with a log splitter.
+The product linked is known for its ability to cut knotty, hardwood, so if you’re looking for a simple way to split, I’d go with a log splitter.

 If you don’t have land with trees or perhaps a strong back to process your own firewood, you may be forced to look to someone else to supply your wood.
 Always ask the following questions: